Driver’s License Verification Should Be Step One in Your Showing Process

 During the showing check-in, your team member verifies the ID, confirms that the photo and name match the person in front of them,

 and records a few essential details in a showing log or digital form.
-You don’t need the full ID number—capturing only the last
+You do not need the full ID number—capturing only the last

-four digits is usually enough for your internal records while still respecting privacy.
+four digits is often enough for internal records while still respecting privacy.
+Review your process with your attorney or compliance advisor if you have questions about recordkeeping.

 A typical entry in your log might include the date and time, the prospect’s full name, the property address, the type of ID,

 the last four digits of the ID number, and the name of the Blaze team member who conducted the showing.
-That’s all you need
+That is enough to create a usable record without turning your files into a treasure chest for identity thieves.

 Step Three: Train Your Team to Own the Policy